Extended bleeding after miscarriage & surgery

 Another possibility would be to explore with your physician whether a medication to stop the bleeding earlier would be appropriate.

 In answer to your specific question about traveling by plane: You may sit next to each other, with the armrest between you, and take reasonable precautions to avoid accidentally touching.
 You may find it helpful to use the tray table as a surface on which to place any items you want to pass to each other.
 If you have questions about specific problems that might arise on the flight, please get back to us.

-Our website www.jewishwomenshealth.org, now also available as an app, is designed to explain the laws of niddah to healthcare professionals.
+Our website www.jewishwomenshealth.org, is designed to explain the laws of niddah to healthcare professionals.
 You may find it helpful to refer your physician to the site, or to print out the relevant pages to show him.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.